-The Mirpuri Foundation is pleased to announce that it will be awarding a Prize in the areas of Dance, Music and Theater.
-Each prize will be named after a national prominent public figure in each of these respective cultural areas.
-The Prize intends to promote and recognize cultural activities at the highest international levels of excellence, as well as to epitomize its role as a model for younger generations by stimulating the quality of artistic production in these fields of cultural expression.
-The prize will be awarded by a qualified jury in accordance with the competition’s respective performing area, selected by the Mirpuri Foundation.
-The Mirpuri Foundation will attribute its first award in 2018, in a special ceremony devoted to honoring the works and authors laureate, but also to promote a greater dissemination of its cultural enterprises and philanthropic activities.
-The Dance, Music and Theater Awards recognize outstanding work and excellence in:
+The Mirpuri Foundation awarded a Prize in the areas of Dance, Music and Theater.
+Each prize was named after a national prominent public figure in each of these respective cultural areas.
+The Prize intended to promote and recognize cultural activities at the highest international levels of excellence, as well as to epitomize its role as a model for younger generations by stimulating the quality of artistic production in these fields of cultural expression.
+The prize was awarded by a qualified jury in accordance with the competition’s respective performing area, selected by the Mirpuri Foundation.
+The Mirpuri Foundation attributed its first award in 2018, in a special ceremony devoted to honoring the works and authors laureate, but also to promote a greater dissemination of its cultural enterprises and philanthropic activities.
+The Dance, Music and Theater Awards recognized outstanding work and excellence in:

 ANNA MASCOLO DANCE AWARD

-This award will promote excellence in the Dance area.
-The prize is named after Anna Mascolo, a prominent figure of the Classical Dance panorama.
+This award promoted excellence in the Dance area.
+The prize was named after Anna Mascolo, a prominent figure of the Classical Dance panorama.

 Carneiro started his dance studies at the Gulbenkian Ballet School, in Lisbon, and afterwards received a scholarship to study at the John Cranko School in Stuttgart.
 He danced at the Stadttheater Hagen and the Oper Bonn in Germany, as well as at The National Ballet in Lisbon.
 Pedro Carneiro completed his teaching course at the Vaganova Academy in St. Petersburg, where he received his methodology diploma.
 He has been a teacher of classical and character dance at the National Conservatory Dance School in Lisbon, since 1996.
 He was a member of the school’s board of directors from 2003 until 2017, Vice-President from 2003-2007, President from 2007-2008 and Director from 2008-2017.
 During his tenure, the school became very successful and developed an international reputation.
 Furthermore, Carneiro has served on the Jury of several International Ballet competitions and has taught master classes worldwide.